Aimee Mann: 1995–1999: Film work and Magnolia

-Later in the decade, Mann became a regular act at Largo, a Los Angeles nightclub that hosted performances from alternative songwriters including Brion, Elliott Smith, Fiona Apple and Rufus Wainwright.
+In the late 1990s, Mann became a regular act at Largo, a Los Angeles nightclub where Brion hosted performances from alternative songwriters including Elliott Smith, Fiona Apple and Rufus Wainwright.
 This shaped Mann's songwriting; Largo fit her so well that the owner jokingly nicknamed it "Aimee Mann's clubhouse".

 Mann received wider recognition after she contributed songs to the 1999 film Magnolia, including "One", "Wise Up" and songs she was writing for her third album.
 She wrote "Save Me" and "You Do" for the film.
 Magnolia features dialogue taken from Mann's lyrics and a sequence in which the cast sing "Wise Up".
 The director, Paul Thomas Anderson, another Largo regular, said he "sat down to write an adaptation of Aimee Mann songs".

 The Magnolia soundtrack was certified gold.
 "Save Me" was nominated for a Grammy Award for Best Female Pop Vocal and an Academy Award for Best Original Song; Mann performed it at the 72nd Academy Awards.
 The Los Angeles Times described "Save Me" as Mann's masterpiece, which "solidified Mann's stature as an esteemed songwriter", and Pitchfork named it among the best songs of the 1990s.
 Mann later said the song "really gave a blood transfusion to my career.
 But it wasn't like I went from playing to five people to 5,000 people.
 It was just a real influx of energy."
 The success caused Mann stress, as she felt pressure to capitalize on it and tour heavily.